eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 {% cite lkd -l 233 %}

-The use and layout of memory is architecure-specific.
-Some architectures have no problem performing DMA into any memory address.
-For those architectures, `ZONE_DMA` is empty, and `ZONE_NORMAL` is used for allocation.
-Conversely, "on the x86 architecture, ISA devices cannot perform DMA into the full 32-bit address space1 because ISA devices can access only the first 16MB of physical memory.
-Consequently, `ZONE_DMA` on x86 consists of all memory in the range 0MB–16MB" {% cite lkd -l 233 %}.
+Memory layout and usage is architecture-specific.
+For architectures that can perform DMA into any memory address `ZONE_DMA` is empty, and `ZONE_NORMAL` is used for allocation, whereas for other architectures `ZONE_DMA` could contain all memory in the range 0-16MB {% cite lkd -l 233 %}.

-`ZONE_HIGHMEM` is similar.
-"On 32-bit x86 systems, `ZONE_HIGHMEM` is all memory above the physical 896MB mark.
-On other architectures, `ZONE_HIGHMEM` is empty because all memory is directly mapped" {% cite lkd -l 233 %}.

 `ZONE_NORMAL` tends to be what is remaining after `ZONE_DMA` and `ZONE_HIGHMEM`.
 The following table shows the zones on an x86 architecture: